fayaz-rafin/what-to-bot/README.md

 # What to Bot
-What to cook is a recipe generator that gives the user a random recipe for whatever meal they want to have.
+A bot that generates a random solution to your doubts

 ## Inspiration
 During RU Hacks, we were having a hard time deciding what to code for the hackathon as there were many ideas circulating through our minds.
 In one of our brainstorm sessions, we wondered, what if there was a bot that could tell us what to code, or even what to cook food or give movie recommendations.
 That's why we created a discord bot that would recommend us things to do when we're in doubt.